AHancock42/CMPTWebsite/_posts/2023-10-30-my-first-post.md

-Hello, this is an emample of a blog post: I like cats.
+Hello, this is an example of a blog post: I like cats.
 ![Cat Friendship](/CMPTWebsite/IMG-2923.jpg)